You Say You’re Data-Driven, We Call Bullshit

 Uniting your company around a single metric

 Why is it so critical to align your whole company around a single metric?
 It sounds somewhat counterintuitive.
 You have all this user data flooding in–if data is so important, why not measure and analyze everything?
 Insights into what your users are doing and how they are behaving provide opportunities to improve your product at every turn.
 Doesn’t it make sense to maximize those opportunities as much as possible?
-But if you do this, you may find yourself battling your own “5% Problem,” just like Evernote.
+But if you do this, you may find yourself battling your own “,” just like Evernote.

 Even unicorns aren’t safe.
 Illustration for WSJ by Chris Silas Neal.